ricardofdc/LPOO_19-20/README.md

 lpoo-2020-g32 created by GitHub Classroom

 # BRICKBREAKER
-Arkanoid inspired game.
+Arkanoid inspired game
 The goal is to destroy the layer of bricks
-The game ends whenever the player can't catch the bouncing ball
+Game ends whenever the player can't catch the bouncing ball

 ## Functionalities